Cockatoo, Victoria: Present day

 Cockatoo has a community shopping centre which includes supermarket, hairdressing salon, smokehouse, pharmacy, yoga studio, opportunity shop, cafés and various takeaway stores.
 Cockatoo has recently built a town centre garden square.

 Services

 A mobile library service is available at the Community Hall carpark on Thursday evenings.
-The town has a community garden site at Elma Treloar Reserve growing various fruit and vegetables.
+The town has a community garden site at Alma Treloar Reserve growing various fruit and vegetables.
 Cockatoo Primary School, near the town centre, recently celebrated its centenary.

 Other services in the town include: